aseprite/api/api/app.md

 ## app.activeCel

-Returns the active [Cel](cel.md) object.
+Gets or sets the active [Cel](cel.md) object.

 ## app.activeFrame

-Returns the active frame number (1 is the first frame in the sprite).
+Gets or sets the active frame number (1 is the first frame in the sprite).

 **WARNING**: This function has a bug in Aseprite v1.2.10-beta2, returns `nil` if we are in the first frame of the sprite.
 Also it